12 Incredible Things to do in Ao Nang, Krabi

 This first timer’s guide includes a myriad of unmissable things to do in Ao Nang, Krabi.
 Ready to dive right into what Ao Nang activities and adventures not to miss?
 Let’s go!

 Ao Nang is a great place to relax and recharge after exploring the bustling streets of Bangkok.
 And the best place to do just that is at the beach.

 Ao Nang has some pretty incredible beaches, with Ao Nang Beach being the most popular among beach lovers and sun-seekers.
 During peak season, though, Ao Nang beach can be quite crowded.
 Still, it’s a great place to admire the Andaman sea’s tranquil waters, take a dip, and soak up the fantastic beach vibes.

 If you’re looking for something more laid-back, head to Noppharat Thara Beach.
 Here you’ll find fewer crowds and plenty of beach bars to serve you a cold beer.
 Noppharat Thara Beach is a short 10-minute walk from the main beach.
-While most travelers flock to Ao Nang Beach, you definitely do not want to miss Noppharat Thara Beach on your list of things to do in Ao Nang.
+While most travelers flock to Ao Nang Beach, Noppharat Thara Beach is a great add–on of things to do in Ao Nang.

 Take a trip to Railay Beach